jackkershaw/my-coding-progress/src/progress.md

 - 13 March: 5 hour applying to jobs, 1 hour planning personal projects.
 - 14 March: 2 hour applying to jobs, 2 hours editing portfolio, 2 hours at job fair, 1 hour prepping for job interview.
 - 15 March: 4 hours prepping for job interview and looking at job applications, 1 hour applying to jobs, 1 hour job interview.
-- 18 March: 1 hour applying to jobs, 0.5 hours looking into web technologies, 3 hours brutalist map, 0.5 hours applying to jobs.
+- 18 March: 1 hour applying to jobs, 0.5 hours looking into web technologies, 5.5 hours brutalist map, 0.5 hours applying to jobs
+- 19 March:

 ## To do next